brentthorne/posterdown/README.md

 The **posterdown** package provides a familiar workflow enviroment for those used to working in [RMarkdown](https://rmarkdown.rstudio.com/).
 See the `skeleton.Rmd` that is produced when generating a new posterdown document for how to go from typical RMarkdown formatting to this: **[posterdown PDF Poster](https://github.com/brentthorne/posterdown/raw/master/exampleposter.pdf)**

+~~This package is currently focused on a single template called **posterdown_memoir** which is a 38in (H) by 45in (W) poster template which allows for custom section headers and content.~~

-This package is currently focused on a single template called **posterdown_memoir** which is a 38in (H) by 45in (W) poster template which allows for custom section headers and content.
+This package is currently focused on a single template called **posterdown_pdf** which is a modular 38in (H) by 45in (W) poster template which allows for custom section headers and content.

 ## Using posterdown from RStudio